 People have often asked me how I came up with the idea of the Buckle Boss®.
 It comes down to that old adage “necessity is the mother of invention.”

 After having spent a number of years as a nurse I decided I needed to do something different with my life.
-While waiting for something to “click” someone suggested that I drive special students for the local school district.
+While waiting for something to “click” someone suggested that I drive special needs students for the local school district.
 I tried it and I enjoyed it.

-I transported special students for a number of years but was constantly stressed and distracted by those students who not only released their own seatbelts but also the seatbelts of the other students in the vehicle.
+I transported special needs students for a number of years but was constantly stressed and distracted by those students who not only released their own seatbelts but also the seatbelts of the other students in the vehicle.
 Driving under these conditions was simply unacceptable to me.
-I looked around for a solution to this serious problem which plagued not only me but the parents, drivers and teachers of special students and could find none.
+I looked around for a solution to this serious problem which plagued not only me but the parents, drivers and teachers of special needs students and could find none.
 So, I thought I had to come up with my own solution.
 Through trial and many errors and a few weeks worth of fiddling around with vinyl, metal and plastic covers for the seatbelt button, the Buckle Boss® was born.

 What happened next is truly nothing short of amazing.
 I didn’t know where to go or what to do with my idea.
 All of a sudden the people and resources I needed seemed to come out of nowhere!
 It’s almost as if I was sitting back and watching the Buckle Boss® happen to me instead of the reverse.
 I was told that I needed to research the USPTO [United States Patent and Trademark Office].
 The librarian at the Boston Public Library showed me how to use a computer as I had no idea even where the “On” button was.
 Once she saw what I was trying to research she just happened to have the business card of a young , stay at home dad/patent attorney whose rates were affordable.
 He, in turn, told me about a nice man who had worked in injectable plastics for about 50 years who was also associated with a manufacturer.
 I was also told that I needed to incorporate and get an accountant.
 Because of my husband’s business connections that was easily handled.